CodeAstronomer/CodeAstronomer/README.md

 I'm passionate about **servers** and **infrastructure**.
 I love architecting and maintaining robust systems that power applications.

-This is a fresh profile where I'll be sharing some smaller projects, experiments, and things I'm currently working on.
+This is my main profile where I'll be sharing some smaller projects, experiments, and things I'm currently working on.
 Everything here is built from scratch, no copy/paste templates.

 ---